gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 Because security is a top priority for all applications, making calls to AWS requires API keys.
 We can create our own API keys by using AWS Identity and Access Management (IAM).

 - IAM (Identity and Access Management)
-- IAM enables creation and mangement of the following AWS security principles:
+- IAM enables creation and management of the following AWS security principles:
   - Users
   - Groups
   - Roles